-#4 Updated by Mark - about 3 years ago
+#4 Updated by Mark - almost 4 years ago

 I spent about 40 minutes trying to get iscsi setup on FreeNAS 8 RC5 and getting my Windows 7 Machine to see the target and I was not able to.
 Tried to stop and start the service many times on FreeNAS and 1 time it finally worked.
 I ended up rebooting my FreeNAS and iscsi no longer was working.
 Tried to stop and start service many more times and delete and recreate iscsi settings a few times, could not get it to work again.
 Finally figured out how to show console messages.
 Here is what I get when I enable iscsi in gui.